Max Planck Institute for Informatics

 The Max Planck Institute for Informatics (German: Max-Planck-Institut für Informatik, abbreviated MPI-INF or MPII) is a research institute in computer science with a focus on algorithms and their applications in a broad sense.
 It hosts fundamental research (algorithms and complexity, programming logics) as well a research for various application domains (computer graphics, geometric computation, constraint solving, computational biology).

-It is part of the Max-Planck-Gesellschaft, Germany's largest publicly funded body for foundation research.
+Founded November 1988 by the Max Planck Society, Germany's largest publicly funded body for foundation research, MPII is located on the campus of Saarland University.

 Research departments

-As of early 2018 the institute had five directors, called scientific members.
-These are: